rytmis/bootcamp-wames-labs/01-management-portal.md

 ![](images/02-create-media-service.png)

 Choose a unique name and a region for your Media Service.
-For the storage account, you may either create a new account or use an existing one.
+For the storage account, you may either create a new account -- or use an existing one, as long as it is in the same region.

 Finish this step by clicking on Create Media Service.